jackzheng2496/learningC/README.md

 -12/22/2016 Gonna read Expert C Programming: Deep C Secrets over winter... it'll be fun..

 -1/11/2017 So...
 C, as a language, has a bunch of issues.
 Many of these issues stem from the fact that the language authors wanted to make it easier for C compiler writers.
 C can act in various ways depending on what architecture you are operating from.
 Despite all of this, it still remains a useful and powerful language.
 My best analogy would be comparing C to driving in a rural country.
 You can do whatever you want as long as you know what you are doing.
+  - Arrays are NOT pointers (50% of the time)
+  - Automatic type promotion in expressions and function arguments (SOMETIMES, Difference btwn K&R and ANSI)
+  - Everything is either completely global to all files or 'static' to one file, there is no in between
+  - int * const ptr and int const * ptr are not the same
+  - buffer overflows